Homology Operations in Symmetric Homology: Abstract

 \section{Abstract}

-Symmetric homology of a unital algebra $A$ over a commutative ground ring $k$ has been defined using derived functors and the symmetric bar construction of Fiedorowicz, in an analogous way as cyclic, dihedral or quaternionic homology has been defined.
-In this paper, it is found that the $HS_*(A)$ admits Dyer-Lashoff homology operations, and indeed, there is a Pontryagin product structure making $HS_*(A)$ into an associative commutative graded algebra.
-Some explicit computations are shown in low degree.
+The symmetric homology of a unital associative algebra $A$ over a commutative ground ring $k$, denoted $HS_*(A)$, is defined using derived functors and the symmetric bar construction of Fiedorowicz.
+In this paper we show that $HS_*(A)$ admits homology operations and a Pontryagin product structure making $HS_*(A)$ an associative commutative graded algebra.
+This is done by finding an explicit $E_{\infty}$ structure on the standard chain groups that compute symmetric homology.